MZachmann/LightLora_Arduino/README.md

 StringPair parameters[] = {{"enable_CRC", 1}, { StringPair::LastSP, 0}}; // example
 LoraUtil* lru = new LoraUtil(pinSS, pinRST, pinINT, parameters);
 ```
 Where parameters may be NULL for defaults or an array of StringPairs terminated by StringPair::LastSP.
+Any parameters not set in the passed-in group will be set to default (see DEFAULT_PARAMETERS).

 During the loop you can
 ```c++